How to avoid buying a dud

 As capital markets open and money is raised, the pressure to spend it increases.

-Back in March 2016 I wrote an article entitled Beware the market miners.
-I described them as having:
+Way back in March 2016, I wrote an article entitled Beware the market miners.

 “…serial track records of talking a great talk, sometimes bending the truth, while never explaining the risks.